open-power/snap/actions/hdl_nvme_example/README.md

 The SNAP NVMe blocklayer provides a shared library which is compatible to the IBM CapiFLASH block API (https://github.com/open-power/capiflash).
 The SNAP version does not implement the entire API, but instead just the bare minimum: cblk_open, cblk_close, cblk_read, cblk_write and cblk_get_lun_size.
 Currently just one of the NVMe devices is supported.

 We created this library to explore potential performance improvements by doing transparent LBA prefetching.
 To get this working a small cache layer was added and, at this point in time, three pre-fetching strategies were added: UP, DOWN, UPDOWN.
-Also it is possible to set the number of LBAs per pre-fetch request and a threshold used to supress pre-fetching if the traffic on the NVMe device should be too high, such that pre-fetching would have negetive influence on the achievable performance of the solution.
+Also it is possible to set the number of LBAs per pre-fetch request and a threshold used to suppress pre-fetching if the traffic on the NVMe device should be too high, such that pre-fetching would have negative influence on the achievable performance of the solution.

 # NVMe Hardware Action